 The Gourmet Food and Wine Expo

-Foodies take note: Visit the Metro Toronto Convention Centre to taste, buy and learn about wine, cheese and other gourmet foods.
+Foodies take note: You can visit the Metro Toronto Convention Centre this November to taste, buy and learn about wine, cheese and other gourmet foods.

 Cavalcade of Lights at Nathan Phillips Square